ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

 * It must inherit one of the common classes for implementing agents:

   - `template <class TScEvent> class ScAgent`,
-  - or `class ScActionAgent`.
+  - or `class ScActionInitiatedAgent`.

 The base class `ScAgent` contains API to implement agents that react to any sc-events.
-The base class `ScActionAgent` inherits base class `ScAgent` and provides API to implement agents that react to sc-events of initiating sc-action.
+The base class `ScActionInitiatedAgent` inherits base class `ScAgent` and provides API to implement agents that react to sc-events of initiating sc-action.

 * It must override at least methods `ScAddr GetAction() const` and `ScResult DoProgram(ScActionEvent const & event, ScAction & action)`.